 - Remove the screw that’s on the side of the swivel handle with an Allen wrench.

 - Remove the nut with tongue and groove pliers.

 - Pull off metal sleeve, O-ring, clip and cartridge.

-- Using a flashlight, inspect two washers inside the faucet.
-Do you see any corrosion?
+- Using a flashlight, inspect two washers inside the faucet for corrosion.